‹ Back to Insights

 Brighton Science is committed to helping customers identify the root causes of challenges they face when cleaning and activating critical surfaces as they are prepared for bonding, coating, sealing, painting, or printing.
 We have a variety of ways that we serve our customers -- whether we visit you on-site, video conference with you, analyze samples you submit to us, or have you as a guest in our lab, we will work relentlessly to help you mitigate any cleaning, coating, or adhesive bonding issues you are experiencing.
 We have invested in such a wide range of plasma equipment so that we can:

 Our customized solutions also include helping manufacturers develop and implement new critical processes to control surface quality.
-Our lab equipment, combined with innovative digital surface inspection equipment, helps manufacturers choose the right plasma units for their needs.
+Our lab equipment and innovative digital surface inspection equipment help manufacturers choose the right plasma units for their needs.
 Our experienced Material Scientists can help customers optimize the parameters of the unit and design processes to monitor the unit’s ongoing performance.

-• Equipment of the same basic type (e.g. both vacuum plasma systems) from different manufacturers.
-Sometimes ‘minor’ design details can result in significantly different performance.
+• Equipment of the same basic type (e.g., vacuum plasma systems) from different manufacturers.
+Sometimes, ‘minor’ design details can result in significantly different performance.

 • Different models (e.g., chamber size) of plasma units from the same manufacturer